Introduction

 What are Market Orders?

 The first and the most commonly recognizable order type that one should know about when trading in the crypto Futures market is a market order.
 A market order is a form of order on an exchange that is utilized when there is a situation in which the trader wants to purchase or sell immediately at the best available price at that moment.
-Hence, this is a type of order that is reserved for situations that require immediate action and timing, more than anything else.
+Hence, this is a type of order book trading that is reserved for situations that require immediate action and timing, more than anything else.
 To fill these orders, there is an inherent need for liquidity in the market to be able to fill this order, and are typically executed based on the limit orders placed ahead of time.
 We will get to limit orders in just a while

 When to use Market Orders?